mysteryman386/totallymspowertools/README.md

 Changelog
 =========
+0.5.6
+Disabled Msiexec.exe from running to prevent uninstallation.

 0.5.5
 Integrated Required .dll files into the installer.
 Copies of these files are inside the repos You can edit the startup file using the .sln file (Rickroll folder in repo)!